-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with the doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence .

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s grade has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 For a recurrent CNS tumor, the next phase of treatment depends on three factors: